deckhouse/virtualization/docs/USER_GUIDE.md

 d8 v ssh cloud@linux-vm --local-ssh
 ```

+How to connect to a virtual machine in the web interface:

+- Go to the "Projects" tab and select the desired project.
+- Go to the "Virtualization" -> "Virtual Machines" section.
+- Select the required VM from the list and click on its name.
+- In the form that opens, go to the "TTY" tab to work with the serial console.
+- In the form that opens, go to the "VNC" tab to connect via VNC.
+- Go to the window that opens.
+Here you can connect to the VM.

 ### Virtual machine startup policy and virtual machine state management

 The virtual machine startup policy is intended for automated virtual machine state management.
 It is defined as the `.spec.runPolicy` parameter in the virtual machine specification.
 The following policies are supported: